 A. Common Questions

-• Q: What does Project Manager (PM) entail?
+Q: What does the role of a Project Manager entail?

 B. Clarifications of Misconceptions